exercism/v3/languages/rust/concepts/structs/about.md

 Structs are very much like **Tuples**.
 In fact, the only difference between structs and tuples has to do with what is anonymous.
 The general form goes like this:

-- Structs are named, and have named fields:
+- Structs are named and have named fields:

   ```rust
   struct Foo{